 Hallways are awkward spots in our homes, both overlooked and undervalued —they're weird in-between places that we pass through multiple times daily, but we don't actually spend a lot of time there.
-What they don't have to be is a waste of space; with a little time and effort they can be storage powerhouses.
+What they don't have to be is a waste of space.
+With a little time and effort they can be storage powerhouses.

 A narrow picture ledge was hung in this blue hallway from Callwey.
 It adds a place to keep little things, without making the space feel claustrophobic.

 Daniel's former hallway got some slim, wall-mounted, stylish storage in the form of a fauxdenza.
+Now instead of being greeted by an empty wall, he is greeted by a nice arrangement of hidden storage and decor, without losing too much square footage.

 Pastel hanging shelves were used to stage this Scandinavian home for sale, seen on Alvhem Makleri.